shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-setup.md

+# What's The Graph?

+You might have already read about The Graph and just want to roll up your sleeves and get started with coding.
+In which case feel free to skip to the "Setup the project" section below

+If you want to read about The Graph we've curated a bunch of resources to help you get started:

+- We wrote [this Twitter thread](https://twitter.com/sprngtheory/status/1425137466789486592) to explain The Graph without technical jargon.
+It's a great place to start
+- Project's own documentations are not always the best place to start but The Graph is an exception.
+They have very well written and approachable docs.
+[Give them a read](https://thegraph.com/docs/about/introduction)
+- More of a visual learner?
+The rock start of blockchain Youtube - Finematics - have the perfect video for you.
+[Bing it here](https://www.youtube.com/watch?v=7gC7xJ_98r8)
+- You're still here??
+We have curated more links on [Figment Learn](https://learn.figment.io/protocols/thegraph).
+Knock yourself out!

+# Setup the project

 ## 🐳 Docker

 In this pathway we'll use Docker to easily run a local Graph node on your machine.
 [You can install Docker here](https://www.docker.com).
 Make sure it's installed and running before going forward.